Oatmeal-Topped Jam Bars

 - Start with the cookie layer.
 In a large bowl, cream together the butter and brown and white sugars until smooth.
 Beat the egg and vanilla into the butter/sugar mixture.
 Stir in the salt and baking soda into the mixture next, then stir in the flour a few tablespoons at a time until it is thoroughly combined with the other ingredients.

 - Press the cookie dough into the bottom of the prepared baking dish or pan.
 Make sure the dough covers the bottom of the dish evenly.

 - Spread the jam over the top of the cookie dough.
-Stop just shy of the edge to keep the jam from cooking onto the sides of the dish.
+Stop just shy of the edges to keep the jam from cooking onto the sides of the dish.

 - Sprinkle the topping over the jam bars in the baking dish.
-Place the dish in the oven on the center rack and cook for 30-35 minutes*, or until the edges are golden brown and the jam is bubbling.
-Cool completely in the dish before cutting. *If you are using a metal pan, check the bars at 25 minutes since baked goods tend to cook faster in metal pans than in glassware.
+Place the dish in the oven on the center rack and cook for 30 to 35 minutes*, or until the edges are golden brown and the jam is bubbling.
+Cool completely in the dish before cutting. *Note: If you are using a metal pan, check the bars at 25 minutes, since baked goods tend to cook faster in metal pans than in glassware.